 Check the possibility of validity of the transaction in

-DeliverTx: A transaction is added and needs to be processed
+DeliverTx - a transaction is added and needs to be processed

-And handle the error if necessary.
+Resolve any error if necessary.

 You need to see whether it makes sense to send the transaction back through ABCI.
 If the transaction succeeded, you keep the new board state in memory ready for the next delivered transaction.
 You do not save to the storage at this point.